prompts-studio/prompts-sol/README.md

       ✓ cannot add member if limit is reached
       ✓ has total 4 members
       ✓ a member can contribute
-      ✓ a member cannot contribute more than once
+      ✓ cannot finalize if not ended and not completed ✓ a member cannot contribute more than once
       ✓ another member can contribute
       ✓ last member can contribute